 This course will provide experiential opportunities for students interested in practicing in the sports industry in the United States.
 Each student will participate in one major experiential project over the course of the semester.
-For example, past students have worked with the General Counsel for the Los Angeles Dodgers and corporate counsel for Toyota to negotiate and draft a mock sponsorship agreement; other students have conducted a mock NBA salary negotiation with the assistance of the Lakers' General Manager and an experienced agent; other students have participated in a mock Major League Baseball player negotiation and/or salary arbitration with the aid of an experienced agent and the Dodgers’ Director of Baseball Contracts.
+For example, past students have worked with the General Counsel for the Los Angeles Dodgers and corporate counsel for Toyota to negotiate and draft a mock sponsorship agreement; other students have conducted a mock NBA player salary negotiation with the assistance of the Golden State Warriors' General Manager and an experienced agent; other students have participated in a mock Major League Baseball player salary negotiation and/or salary arbitration with the aid of an experienced agent and the Dodgers’ Director of Baseball Contracts.
 Many of the meetings with the industry experts will take place outside of class hours and off-campus.
 Each project requires substantial written work (though the written work does not qualify for SAW credit).

 This course is designed to provide relevant knowledge and experience for students interested in representing professional sports leagues, teams, sponsors, professional athletes, the NCAA, and/or NCAA student-athletes.
 The course is also designed for students who simply have an interest in sports and the law and are willing to work at gaining negotiation, drafting, and advocacy experience.
 Enrollment is limited and admission is by consent of the instructor.